kong0107/domCrawler/README.md

 # domCrawler

 Traverse all nodes within the specified node.

+This module does not support IE yet.

+Further instructions are written in `domCrawler.js`.

 ## Installation

 ```html
 <script src="domCrawler.js"></script>
 ```

 ## Examples

 See also [demo page](https://kong0107.github.io/domCrawler/).

 ### Get nodes

 ```javascript
 /// gets an array contains all nodes in document
 nodes = domCrawler();